th-nuernberg/slurm-monitor/README.md

 - Install up-to-date rust toolchain for your system
 - `cargo build` / `cargo build --release`

+### Test
+`cargo test`

+NOTE: There are a few slow unit tests (grep '_SLOW'), such as testing overflow panic on u16::MAX JSONs.
+If you use Nextest (`cargo install cargo-nextest && cargo nextest run`), these are skipped automatically.
+(Use `--ignore-default-filter` to run anyways.)

 ## Run
 - `cargo run`